Australopithecus unearthed 18 July 2000 to 40 KT per Fanoné Gongdibé (photographes Alain Beauvilain).

 On a same photograph, a molding Australopithecus bahrelghazali (center), of the hominid discovered at KT 40 and of a mandible of Homo sapiens sapiens collected in the bed of Bahr el Ghazal (three kilometers north of the fort of Koro Toro). (photograph Alain Beauvilain).

-Face to face on the same photograph, a copy of the mandibular symphysis of Australopithecus bahrelghazali ( 'Abel') and the mandibular symphysis of the hominid of KT40 (photograph Alain Beauvilain).
+Face to face, a copy of the mandibular symphysis of Australopithecus bahrelghazali ( 'Abel') and the mandibular symphysis of the hominid of KT40 (photos Alain Beauvilain).

 18 July 2000 at the meridian time, screening of the site where a mandibular symphysis of hominid has been unearthed (photograph Alain Beauvilain).
 From left to right, Fanoné Gongdibé, Ahounta Djimdoumalbaye Mahamat Adoum (in the background).